rule

 Text 14

-Fire, by darkness deprived of its form, inevitably turns into air and the air, losing its touch, dissolves into the ether.
-The ether by the Supreme Soul of Time no longer being tangible then merges into the ego [of not-knowing].
+Fire, by darkness deprived of its form, inevitably turns into air and the air, by the ether losing its touch, dissolves into the sky, while the sky by the Supreme Soul of Time no longer being tangible merges into the ego [of not-knowing].
+(Vedabase)

 Text 15